ScanzyLLC/scanzy-barcodescanner-sample-android-java/README.md

 ## Installation

-3. In your app module's build.gradle file, add below dependencies:
+3. In your app module's build.gradle file, add the below dependencies:

 ```gradle
 dependencies {